Rookian/blog/content/posts/dependency-injection-explained.md

 draft: true
 ---

-A while ago, I answered several questions on Stackoverflow about Dependency Injection.
+A long time ago, I answered several questions on Stackoverflow about Dependency Injection.
 To get my blog started, I thought to reuse my given answers in this blog post.

 ![solid](/img/solid.png)